Bobby Downes (footballer): Coaching career

 In June 1987, newly appointed Aston Villa manager Graham Taylor appointed Downes as a youth coach.
-He remained there until 1991, before taking up the same role at Port Vale in July that year.
-He was upgraded to the position of first team coach in March 1992.
+He remained there until 1991 before taking up the same role at Port Vale in July of that year.
+He was upgraded to the position of first-team coach in March 1992.
 He was again signed by Taylor in June 1994, this time as assistant manager at Wolverhampton Wanderers.
 Following Taylor's dismissal in November 1995, Downes briefly served as caretaker manager.
 Wolves won two and drew one of Downes' six matches in charge.
-Taylor signed Downes for a third time in June 1996, as director of youth football at Watford.
+Taylor signed Downes for a third time in June 1996 as Watford's youth football director.

-Downes left Watford in May 1997, to take up a similar position at Premier League side Blackburn Rovers.
+Downes left Watford in May 1997 to take up a similar position at Premier League side Blackburn Rovers.
 Players to go through the academy during Downes' tenure included England international David Dunn, as well as future Watford player Martin Taylor.
-He left the position in July 2009, by mutual consent.
+He left the position in July 2009 by mutual consent.
 Following this he took up a scouting role at Preston North End.

 In February 2013, he was appointed as the Head of Recruitment at Nottingham Forest.
 He left the club in March 2014 and went on to scout for Preston North End, Derby County, Aston Villa and Sheffield Wednesday.

+Personal life

+Downes' son, David, was appointed sporting director at Blackpool in June 2023.
+He previously worked for Sheffield Wednesday.